-One of my favorite recent TV moments was when Téa Leoni (as Elizabeth McCord in Madame Secretary) was talking about her speech writer.
-She said that she always hated his first and second drafts, but she LOVED his third drafts.
+One of my favorite TV moments was when Téa Leoni (as Elizabeth McCord in Madame Secretary) was talking about her speech writer.
+She said she always hated his first and second drafts, but she LOVED his third drafts.

 Hey!
 Don’t judge.
 We all need to find inspiration somewhere.

 Two hours is how long it takes me to create my first draft.
-Then, the real work starts.
-I take a break then come back to apply a critical eye to my work.
-This typically results in a “hated it!” moment which prompts me to get cracking on draft two.
+Then the real work starts.
+I take a break then come back to apply a critical eye to my writing.
+This allows me to spot my own blogging mistakes and typically results in a “hated it!” moment, which prompts me to get cracking on draft two.

 This is critical.
 I use WordPress to publish my posts and it catches errors that my word processor does not.
-I don’t know why this happens, but I am tremendously grateful and it has saved me a lot of embarrassment.
+I don’t know why this happens, but I’m tremendously grateful and it has saved me from a lot of embarrassing blogging mistakes.

 3. Find, Hire or Draft a Blogging Buddy

 When I set out on my blogging journey I drafted my sweet, supportive husband to be my blogging buddy.
-He has always been my biggest fan and toughest critic – which pushes me to be my very best.
-Not only did he accept the (unpaid) role of editor for my blog, but he took it a step further and began blogging for his company so that I can return the favor.
+He has always been my biggest fan and toughest critic, which pushes me to be my very best.
+Not only did he accept the (unpaid) role of editor for my blog, but he took it a step further and began blogging for his company so I can return the favor.

 Find someone who will review your work and provide you with honest, constructive feedback.
-When you know that someone will critically review your writing you will find that you never give them a blog that is not your very best work.
+When you know that someone will critically review your writing you will find that you never give them a blog that’s not your very best work.